 Your broker will also function to pre-qualify buyers including determining if prospective buyers are financially capable of closing the sale and having a confidentiality agreement signed.

 Selling your business will probably be the single most important time to exercise good negotiating skills.
-The earlier Session 5 Develop Negotiating Skills in this course covers the basic do's and don'ts.
+The earlier Developing Negotiating Skills session in this course covers the basic do's and don'ts.
 We'll emphasize two points here:

 - Keep your buyer's point-of-view in mind in balancing what works best from both points of view.